-This course is designed to be delivered by trainers working in pairs - if possible a man and a woman.
-This is because you and your co-trainer can give each other confidence and share the work load.
+This course is designed to be delivered by trainers working in pairs - if possible, a man and a woman.
+This is because you and your co-trainer can give each other confidence and share the workload.

-If you are running this training to train the members of a group or community then it should be for the whole of the community group - not just the management committee.
-Normally one community group is the focus for this training but other local community organisations should be encouraged to send key people to attend.
+If you are running this training to train the members of a community group, then it should be for the whole of the group - not just the management committee.
+For this reason, it always best to run training for community groups long ples.
+Suggest that other local community groups send key people to attend.
+And suggest that any other people who assist the community group also attend so they can also help the group put it into practice.